alxdwa/portfolio-mar-19/README.md

 ### Tech Stack ###

 This portfolio was built using HTML5, CSS3 and JavaScript.
+The site was deployed using [GitHub Pages](https://pages.github.com).

 ## Design & Planning ##

 ### Project Plan & Timeline ###

 The portfolio needs to be deployed within the timeframe of one week, so careful time management was required.
+This was a rough timeline anf plan that I drafted at the beginning of the week:

+Mon 18th:
+* Brainstorming
+* Wireframe mockup

+Tues 19th:
+* Finalise mockup and page layout for mobile and desktop
+* Draft sketches of design elements
+* Begin writing HTML backbone for mobile website
+* Code the navigation (JS)

+Weds 20th:
+* Write CSS for mobile site
+* Implement and position design elements
+* Begin adding media queries for desktop site

+Thurs 21st:
+* Finalise desktop site
+* Code portfolio/work navigation
+* Begin writing content

+Fri 22nd:
+* Add content and screenshots/images of works
+* Implement accessibility measures
+* Optimise for tablet

+Sat 23rd:
+* Test site on as many browsers and screen sizes as possible
+* Research and answer diploma questions

+Sun 24th:
+* Finalise layout, add sprinkles
+* Tidy up code if need be
+* Submit

+Despite following the plan initially, I ended up reworking the site on the Thursday prior to commencing writing content, and in practice XXXXXXXXXXXXXXXXXXX More detailed to-do points can be seen in the trello screenshots provided here.

 ### Trello: Brainstorming & Agile Workflow ###